Letting the light of the Bible shine on all of life.

 We embrace an intergenerational community in our church and value the wisdom, insights, and fun that emerge when believers of all ages share in worship, teaching, and fellowship.
 We are a caring family where we can share our joys and concerns and pray for one another.
 We have a wonderful mix of people from all generations, who bear each other’s burdens, increase each other’s joys, and enrich each other’s lives.
 Our intergenerational values shine through in worship services, periodic all-age Sunday school events, service projects, mission trips, fellowship times, shared meals, fireside services, and other social gatherings.

 God commands us to put our faith in action by sharing the gospel with others and living it out in our daily lives.
 Our church and the larger CRC denomination emphasize Christ-centered political and social action.
 God calls us to love our neighbor and to take care of the least of us.
 This call to promote social justice is important to TCRC.
 We value learning more about how to help others through sermons, Sunday school classes, Bible studies, mission speakers, and other experiences at church.
 Several offerings a month also contribute to agencies advocating for those who need assistance.
-Individual members of TCRC are involved in diverse ministries in the community that advocate social justice: Birthright, Beyond Welfare, Meals on Wheels, free medical clinic, Good Neighbor Emergency Assistance, and MICA.
-As a denomination, the CRC is involved with global justice movements such as restorative justice, Fair Trade, Micah Challenge, HIV/AIDS, and poverty relief.
+Individual members of TCRC are involved in diverse ministries in the community that advocate for social justice: Meals on Wheels, Food at First, Good Neighbor Emergency Assistance, MICA, and NAMI.
+As a denomination, the CRC is involved with global justice movements such as restorative justice, HIV/AIDS, poverty relief, Fair Trade, Micah Challenge, and World Renew Disaster Response.